 This Zeppole recipe makes the most delicious Italian donuts.
-Your family will love the airy sweetness of these deep-fried dough balls that can be served for dessert or even a snack.
+Your family will love the airy sweetness of these deep-fried dough balls that are sweetened with honey and covered with powdered sugar.

 If you like donuts, you should definitely try our buttery brioche donuts and Russian donut holes (ponchiki).